-At Cook Children's, we know that diagnosing and treating head injuries in children and teens requires special skills, and that's what sets our team apart.
+At Cook Children's, we know that diagnosing and treating head injuries in children eight years old and above requires special skills, and that's what sets our team apart.
 Our dedicated teams are here to ensure that your child recovers as quickly and fully as possible.

 What is a concussion?

 A concussion is a brain injury that causes temporary changes in the way the brain works.
 Many people think concussions happen when someone is knocked unconscious while playing sports.
 But concussions can happen without losing consciousness as well.

 What causes a concussion?

 Most concussions in kids and teens happen while playing sports.
 The risk is highest for kids who play contact sports like football, ice hockey, lacrosse, soccer and field hockey.

 - Being slow to answer questions

 - Confusion and saying things that don't make sense

 - Dizziness, balance problems or trouble walking